Decker children murders

-On May 30, 2025, sisters Paityn, Evelyn and Olivia Decker (ages 9, 8 and 5 respectively) were reported missing in Wenatchee, Washington, after their father failed to return them from a custody visit on time.
-Three days later, their bodies were discovered in Chelan County, near the unoccupied and abandoned truck the father lived in.
-The father, 32-year-old Travis Caleb Decker of Pewaukee, Wisconsin, who lived in Wenatchee at the time of the murders, was the main suspect and became the focus of a three-month-long nationwide manhunt, the largest in the county's history.
-On September 25, human remains found near Leavenworth, Washington, a week prior were confirmed to be that of Decker; the confirmation came a day after he had been declared dead by the U.S. Marshals Service.
+On May 30, 2025, sisters Paityn, Evelyn and Olivia Decker (ages 9, 8, and 5 respectively) were reported missing in Wenatchee, Washington, United States, after their father did not return them on time from a custody visit.
+Three days later, their bodies were discovered in Chelan County, near the unoccupied and abandoned truck he lived in.
+The father, 32-year-old Travis Caleb Decker of Pewaukee, Wisconsin, who lived in Wenatchee at the time of the murders, was the main suspect and became the focus of a three-month nationwide manhunt, the largest in the county's history.
+On September 25, human remains found a week prior near Leavenworth, Washington, were confirmed to be Decker's; the confirmation came a day after he was declared dead by the U.S. Marshals Service.